 The blue-crowned conure is a classic conure in many ways, but this medium-sized parrot is slightly quieter and gentler than most of the other conure cousins.
 This green bird with the bright blue head and spiked tail is a gentle, intelligent, playful creature that can make a great pet.
 This is the small parrot that starred in two movies: Pauly; and the documentary film, The Parrots of Telegraph Hill.

-The blue-crowned conure is known by a variety of additional common names, including blue-crown conure, blue-hooded conure, blue-capped conure, blue-crowned parakeet, and sharp-tailed conure.
+Common Names: Blue-crowned conure, blue-crown conure, blue-hooded conure, blue-capped conure, blue-crowned parakeet, and sharp-tailed conure